-Ganesh Chaturthi 2019: Here's why Lalbaugcha Raja is so popular
+Ganesh Chaturthi: Here's why Lalbaugcha Raja is so popular

-This year, the festival will begin from September 2.
-After being kept for public display for 11 days, the idol will be immersed in the Arabian Sea at Girgaum Chowpatty on Anant Chaturdashi.
+In 2019, the festival began on September 2.
+After being kept for public display for 11 days, the idol was immersed in the Arabian Sea at Girgaum Chowpatty on Anant Chaturdashi.